-- A. Management will ensure the opportunity for overtime is distributed equitably among qualified bargaining unit employees. - B. Overtime shall initially be offered on a rotating basis in order of seniority by classification at each work unit. - C. Undesired overtime shall be assigned on a rotating basis in inverse order of seniority by classification in each work unit. - D. Work group integrity: Where necessary to maintain group integrity, overtime shall initially be offered on a rotating basis to qualified employees within the group working in a particular area or on a particular project in order of seniority, or based on who was engaged with the task at hand. - E. Management shall determine if an employee is qualified.

-F. Management is afforded reasonable judgment in working the overtime lists, so long as the lists are followed in good faith.
+- A. Management will ensure the opportunity for overtime is distributed equitably among qualified bargaining unit employees. - B. Overtime shall initially be offered on a rotating basis in order of seniority by classification at each work unit. - C. Undesired overtime shall be assigned on a rotating basis in inverse order of seniority by classification in each work unit. - D. Crew integrity: Where necessary to maintain crew integrity, overtime shall initially be offered on a rotating basis to qualified employees within each crew, in order of seniority, or based on who was engaged with the task at hand. - E. Management shall determine if an employee is qualified. - F. Management is afforded reasonable judgment in working the overtime lists, so long as the lists are followed in good faith.
 Management and the Union will discuss overtime opportunities for those affected in the event of a violation of this section.

-19.5 HOLIDAY OVERTIME: An employee who works on a holiday (other than floating holidays) shall be paid at the time and one half rate, in addition to holiday pay.
+19.4 HOLIDAY OVERTIME: An employee who works on a holiday (other than floating holidays) shall be paid at the time and one-half rates, in addition to holiday pay.

-19.6 DAYS OFF: Whenever possible, employees shall have two (2) consecutive days off.
-It is mutually agreed that this language means that if there is a legitimate need for the services of an employee, the City may require the employee to work on their scheduled days off.
+19.5 DAYS OFF: Whenever possible, employees shall have two (2) consecutive days off.
+It is mutually agreed that this language means that if there is a legitimate need for the services of an employee, the City may require the employee to work on a Saturday or Sunday or an employee's sixth (6^{th}) or seventh (7^{th}) day in the workweek.
 In such cases, overtime rules apply as outlined in Article 19.3 of this agreement.